skills/secure-repository-supply-chain/README.md

 - **Prerequisites**: None
 - **Timing**: This course can be completed in under an hour

-In this course, you will:
+In this course, you will explore:

 1. Dependency graph
 2. Dependency alerts
-3. Dependency security
+3. Dependency security updates
-4. Dependency versions
+4. Dependency versions updates

 ### How to start this course